 We plant garlic in the fall, and it takes about 500 bulbs to provide us with enough cloves of fresh garlic for cooking right away or to put up for long-term storage.

-We preserve our garlic by just letting it cure and then storing it in the basement “root cellar” or by making homemade garlic salt or easy pickled garlic, but one of the most convenient ways to put up garlic is in the freeze dryer.
-The great thing about this method is the shelf-life is up to 25 years!
+The great thing about the freeze-drying method is the shelf-life is up to 25 years!
 Though you may not need to store your garlic that long, it’s nice to know you can get ahead a few years in case there’s a bad growing year here or there.

 Twenty-five years reaches far beyond our goal to grow and preserve a year’s worth of food, but as you will find in my honest review of the Harvest Right Freeze Dryer, freeze-drying has multiple benefits beyond a super long shelf life.